Google Translate Disclaimer

 • Immediately and thoroughly clean the wound with soap and water, then flush the area (if possible) with water for 15 minutes.

-• Seek medical attention immediately if you were bitten, scratched, or exposed to the wild animal's saliva.
+• Seek medical attention immediately if you were bitten, scratched, or exposed to the animal's saliva or direct contact with a bat.

 • Contact your health care provider, go to a walk-in clinic, or hospital emergency department.